The Edmonton region leads in housing affordability

 Housing affordability is a hot topic and also a very personal one.
 There are many associated terms which can cause confusion- even the order of words can change the meaning.
 For example, “affordable housing” often means “non-market, social housing”, whereas “housing affordability” can mean the ability for individuals to afford housing.
 I’m focusing on the latter.
 There are various ways of defining housing affordability.

 A common way of measuring housing affordability is to look at the proportion of income that is used for housing.
 The United States-based, Urban Reform Institute measures affordability using a version of this method, with a ratio of median income and median housing price.
 Although imperfect, the methodology provides a high-level indication of where citizens can and cannot afford housing.
-According to their latest research (2022 edition) the Edmonton region’s housing is the most affordable in Canada and the third most affordable housing in the world (of the 92 major markets considered)1.
+According to their latest research (2022 edition) the Edmonton Region’s housing is the most affordable in Canada and the third most affordable housing in the world (of the 92 major markets considered)1.
 The first table (Figure.
 1) below shows the North American cities that were analysed; and the second also includes the international cities they considered.

 Figure 1.
 Affordability Index for Housing by North American City